REVIEW: Victoria Park, Brisbane | Putt Putt, Playground & Bistro & more!

 The Bistro offers dining for breakfast (7.00am to 11am), lunch (11.30am to 3pm) and dinner (5pm to close).
 The friendly staff offer table service and can make accommodations for your family – there are many high chairs and a surprisingly large kids menu.

 Here you’ll find everything from gorgeous dutch pancakes to wood-fired pizzas to oven-cured trout served for breakfast!
 There are many vegetarian and gluten free options to ensure that most palates are catered for.
-We reviewed the Victoria Park Complex Bistro on Eat Out With Families website.
+We reviewed the Victoria Park Complex Bistro on Get Out with Kids website.

 Is Victoria Park Golf Course family friendly?